herobd/FUDGE/README.md

 * `-a draw_verbosity=0-3`: Different ways of displaying the results.

 ## File Structure
+This code is based on based on victoresque's pytorch template.

   ```

   │
   ├── train.py - Training script
   ├── eval.py - Evaluation and display script
+  │
+  ├── configs/ - where the config files are
   │
   ├── base/ - abstract base classes
   │   ├── base_data_loader.py - abstract base class for data loaders